-The following fees apply to daily rates for commercial or non-profit 501(c)3 entities.
+The fees apply to daily rates for commercial or non-profit 501(c)3 entities.
 This does not include additional fees that may be required for your event, such as amplified sound, application fee, staffing, or permits required from other agencies.

 |Area||Commercial Fees||Non-Profit Fees|

 - Amplified Sound-Weekdays: Noon to 6 p.m.; Four Consecutive Hours Maximum

 - Amplified Sound-Weekends: Sundays after 1 p.m.
 Only